WorkReady U/Adult Education

-How do I enroll in WorkReady U?
+How do I enroll in WorkReady U/Adult Education?

 What happens after I enroll?

 You will work at your own pace on the subject areas you need to focus on based on the results of your TABE test.
 From there, you will take a practice HiSET® to determine if you are ready to take the official HiSET®.
-Once it has been determined that you are ready to take the official exam, you are no longer required to attend class.

 Note: Louisiana requires test preparation and authorization to take the HiSET® if you are 16–18 years-old.
 The practice exams are offered free of charge through WorkReady U.

 Classes are offered at multiple campuses in the mornings, afternoons, and evenings for working adults and those with families.
 Therefore, most students are able to find a class schedule that works for them.
 CLTCC currently offers WorkReady U in ten parishes – Allen, Catahoula, Concordia, Grant, LaSalle, Natchitoches, Rapides, Sabine, Vernon, and Winn.
 You can reach the WorkReady U staff by email at firstname.lastname@example.org, by phone or in person.

 Paula Crawford– Secondary Supervisor